 Controlling blood pressure is the most important way to delay kidney damage.
 You may get medicines to control high blood pressure, such as angiotensin-converting enzyme (ACE) inhibitors and angiotensin receptor blockers (ARBs).

-You may be told to limit salt and fluids to control swelling.
-A low to moderate protein diet may be recommended in some cases.
+You may be told to limit your intake of salt and fluids to control swelling.
+In some cases, a low-to-moderate protein diet may be recommended.

 An early diagnosis is very important.
 The outlook is much worse if the kidneys are already severely damaged when treatment begins.
 Lung damage can range from mild to severe.

-Many patients will need dialysis or a kidney transplant.
+Many people will need dialysis or a kidney transplant.

 - Chronic kidney disease